abbcyhn/astro-demo/src/content/articles/tune-your-snare-drum.md

 ---
-author: dwight-schrute
+author: michael-scott
-categories: ["career advice"]
+categories: ["studio tips"]
-date: 08/10/2021
+date: 2021-10-08
 featured: false
-image: ../../assets/images/gear.jpg
+image: ../../assets/images/drums.jpg
-title: Gear is insanely expensive
+title: Tune your snare drum
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.